 My husband Michael always jokes that I am never one to back down from a good challenge.
 If someone tells me something is impossible or simply can’t be done, I can’t help but want to prove them wrong!
-I think this love for pushing the limits has also translated to at Ohorona24.in.ua Interior.
+I think this love for pushing the limits has also translated to our team at Ohorona24.in.ua Interior.
 One of our favorite challenges as of late was a home that had fab structural potential, but needed some brightening up to create a cohesive look that was equal parts livable and luxurious.

 Our design philosophy at Ohorona24.in.ua centers around creating looks that draw inspiration from the past while also considering current trends.
 This transformation is the perfect example of a space that previously consisted of lots of opulent, dark wood and furniture that created an extremely formal feel throughout.
 While we think this look can absolutely work for some homes, we knew this home had the potential to really be transformed into an updated, yet timeless design in each room.